Writers Write is a comprehensive writing resource. In this post, we tell you why you should always say between you and me.

 Why do people make this mistake?

 They know it is wrong to say ‘Sarah and me love going out’.
 They know it is correct to say ‘Sarah and I love going out’.
 Most people think the words ‘and me’ should be replaced by ‘and I’ in all cases.
+This is obviously not the case.

 The correct expression is always ‘between you and me’, as in this sentence: ‘It’s a bit silly, between you and me.’